 Transforming education in and through the arts.

-- Empower educators, administrators, and artists to collaborate from a place of strength to close opportunity gaps in the arts.
+- Empower communities to collaborate from a place of strength to close opportunity gaps in the arts.

-The Southeast Center for Education in the Arts was founded in 1987 through a unique public, private and institutional collaboration among the Getty Center for Education in the Arts, Chattanooga-based foundations, The University of Tennessee at Chattanooga, the State of Tennessee, and area school districts.
-SCEA is one of six Getty funded regional institutes established to research and promote discipline-based visual art education.
+The Arts-Based Collaborative was founded in 1987 through a unique public, private and institutional collaboration among the Getty Center for Education in the Arts, Chattanooga-based foundations, The University of Tennessee at Chattanooga, the State of Tennessee, and area school districts.
+Arts-Based Collaborative is one of six Getty funded regional institutes established to research and promote discipline-based visual art education.
 UTC and the Chattanooga community had the foresight to expand the concept to embrace music, theatre, and dance education.
 Their work in discipline-based arts education, now known as comprehensive arts education, serves as the foundation of all of their professional learning programs in arts education and concept-based arts integration.

-Since its inception, SCEA has set high standards for teaching and learning in and through the arts.
+Since its inception, Arts-Based Collaborative has set high standards for teaching and learning in and through the arts.
 Our instructional model has been tested and developed through site-based professional development projects across schools in the southeast.
-Key components of the framework include standards-based arts instruction and assessment, a conceptual approach that strives to deepen interdisciplinary learning beyond thematic and integrated methodologies, and the importance of collegial collaboration through a participant-oriented partnership that promotes sustainability.
+Key components of the framework include competency-based arts learning experiences, rich and meaningful interdisciplinary connections, and an asset-based approach that promotes collaboration and sustainability.

 Who We Serve:

-SCEA serves all UTC students pursuring K-12 licensure in an artistic discipline and/or careers in arts-based praxis (etc. teaching artists, arts administrators, etc.).
-We also build bridges beyond the classroom through supporting arts learning needs of school and communities from the tristate, Chattanooga region (see service map below).
+We build bridges beyond the classroom through supporting arts learning needs in school and communities from the tri-state, Chattanooga region (see service map below).